KIPKOECHARON/KIPKOECHARON/README.md

 - 👋 Hi, I’m KIPKOECH ARON
 - 👀 I’m interested in reading novel,storry telling,warching,and leastning to music
-- 🌱 I’m currently learning bachelor of education science
+- 🌱 I’m currently learning data science
-- 💞️ I’m looking to collaborate on data analysis and programming
+- 💞️ I’m looking to collaborate on data analysis and web designing
 - 📫 How to reach me via email kipkoecharon6@gmail.com

 <!---